Placenta praevia: Epidemiology

-Placenta previa occurs approximately one of every 200 births globally.
-It has been suggested that rates of placenta previa are increasing due to increased rate of Caesarian section.
+Placenta praevia occurs approximately one of every 200 births globally.
+It has been suggested that rates of placenta praevia are increasing due to increased rates of Caesarean sections.
 Reasons for regional variation may include ethnicity and diet.

 Africa

 Rates of placenta praevia in sub-Saharan Africa are the lowest in the world, averaging 2.7 per 1000 pregnancies.
 Despite a low prevalence, this disease has had a profound impact in Africa as it is linked with negative outcomes for both the mother and infant.
 The most common maternal outcome of placenta praevia is extreme blood loss before or after birth (antepartum hemorrhage and postpartum hemorrhage), which is a major cause of maternal and infant mortality in countries like Tanzania.
 Risk factors for placenta praevia among African women include prior pregnancies, prenatal alcohol consumption, and insufficient gynecologic care.
 In North Africa placenta praevia rates occur in 6.4 per 1000 pregnancies.